-I had learned this from my dad at an early age.
-It’s so important to be the student in all aspects of life, even when you think you know something like the back of your hand.
+I learned this from my dad at an early age.
+It’s so important to be a student in all aspects of life, even when you think you know something like the back of your hand.
 There is more than one way to skin a cat.

 10. Work hard and play harder!

 But don’t forget to give yourself the space and time to really recover.
 This can lead to burnout, and this is something I am still trying to create a balance with.
 It’s easy to wear yourself out from “doing the most,” like my friends tell me.
 I am know for going 100%, 100% of the time.
 Which can have its benefits but PLEASE, FOR THE LIFE OF ME (and you), give yourself the time to reflect and process.

 11. Make sure to maintain or create some type of routine.

 It’s easy to be pretty set in your ways when transitioning from a staff position, but pump the brakes, sister (or brother).
 You’ll save yourself lots of stress and frustration if you let go of all prior expectations of how your hospital did things.
 But with that being said, that doesn’t mean letting people run all over you.
 It just means don’t think everything is always going to remain the same at every hospital you work in.
 You might even find better ways of doing things than you expected.

 13. Having a “Why.”